graemes-notebook/graemes-notebook.github.io/_posts/2023-06-12-Reposts-Reddit-5-Saved-Posts.md

 ## [The (real life) sandbox tree seems like it would be a great idea for an RPG](https://www.reddit.com/r/rpg/comments/aqn4of/the_real_life_sandbox_tree_seems_like_it_would_be/)

 I’m imagining it in DnD, where it is a strange tree that detonates if a medium or larger creature gets within 10 feet.
-Adventurers often approach them due to the weapons and armor that can often be found near its trunk.
+Adventurers often approach them due to the weapons and armour that can often be found near its trunk.
 All creatures within 30 feet of a Blast Tree when it expels its seeds must make a DC 10 (or whatever) Dex save or take 1 point of piercing damage as a barb impacts you.
 Failing a subsequent DC 15 (or whatever) Con save means that the barb burrows into you, and cannot be removed by non-magical means.
 Constructs automatically succeed this saving throw.

 Every time you complete a long rest, make a DC 15 Con save, and tally the results in a similar fashion to death saving throws.
-For every failure, your AC while not wearing armor increases by 1, and your walking speed is reduced by 10 feet.
+For every failure, your AC while not wearing armour increases by 1, and your walking speed is reduced by 10 feet.
 Those around you may notice that your skin is becoming rougher and more bark-like, and your hair appears more mossy.
 Every success returns your skin and hair to a more natural tone, and increases your speed by 10 feet, provided that your speed is being reduced by a failure.
 Accruing three successes before three failures ends the effect and restores your walking speed, although your skin and hair retain their plant-like appearance.

 Upon accruing three failures, you complete your transformation into a Blast Tree.
 Roots grow from your limbs and a trunk will begin to sprout from your abdomen.
 Your worn and carried equipment is pushed off of you as your trunk grows.
 You lose the ability to speak, use language, or move.
 You are also blinded and deafened, but gain Blindsight out to a range of 10 feet.
 Casting Greater Restoration on the afflicted target removes all effects and returns the target to its original form at all stages of infection.